kyeser/bibliographies/music-ethics.md

 * Taruskin, Richard.
 2009. *The Danger of Music and Other Anti-Utopian Essays*.
 Berkeley: University of California Press.
 * Thacker, Toby.
 2007. *Music after Hitler, 1945–1955*.
 London: Routledge.
 * Tobin, Jonathan S. 2020. “[Canceling Beethoven Is the Latest Woke Madness for the Classical-Music World](https://nypost.com/2020/09/17/canceling-beethoven-is-the-latest-woke-madness-for-the-classical-music-world/).” *New York Post*, September 17, 2020.
+* Voegelin, Salomé.
+2019. *The Political Possibility of Sound: Fragments of Listening*.
+New York: Bloomsbury Academic.
 * Warren, Jeff R. 2014. *Music and Ethical Responsibility*.
 New York: Cambridge University Press.